T-TESS Refresh

 Anita Frank Beaumont ISD District Leader

-Anne Granado Pleasant Grove Independent School District School Leader
+Anne Granado Pleasant Grove ISD School Leader

 Arinola Adedeji Harmony Public School Teacher

-Ashley Chandler Yorktown ISd District Leader
+Ashley Chandler Yorktown ISD District Leader

-Chele Ashley Bovina Independent School District District Leader
+Chele Ashley Bovina ISD District Leader

 Corey Franklin Meridian World School LLC Teacher

-Curt McKneely Miles Elementary School Leader
+Curt McKneely Miles ISD School Leader

 Dr. Delic Loyde Hearne ISD/Hearne Education Foundation Executive Director

-Elizabeth Bingham Argyle Independent School District Teacher
+Elizabeth Bingham Argyle ISD Teacher

-Heather Cuellar Comanche Independent School District Teacher
+Heather Cuellar Comanche ISD Teacher

 Irene Merida Calvo Alief ISD Teacher

-Javier Armendariz Cortez Midland Independent School District Teacher
+Javier Armendariz Cortez Midland ISD Teacher

 Jeff Smith ESC Region 11 Appraisal Lead